 If you’re looking to expand your ability to take more creative shots, or even just take group shots with you in the frame, then the tripod is one of the necessities in the photography world.
 The tripod is essential for a range of photography types, including low-light, night photography, light painting, long-exposures, macro photography (particularly focus bracketing), and can also elevate your video work to give a much more professional look.

 I suspect many photographers have a guilty feeling lurking inside that they should really be using a tripod more often.
 While the remarkable high-ISO and image-stabilisation capabilities of modern cameras allow handheld shooting in incredibly low light, using a tripod will let you select the lowest ISO for the best possible image quality or use long exposures for creative effect.

 How to choose a tripod

 Weight – The problem, of course, is that tripods are big, heavy, and awkward to set up – or at least, they always used to be.
 The good news is that, if you’ve become allergic to tripods after lugging around a chunky metal beast weighing several kilograms, the latest offerings are lighter and more portable than ever before.

-Technology and design have advanced massively in recent years.
+Carbon Fibre vs Aluminium – Technology and design have advanced massively in recent years.
 Carbon fibre has gone from being an expensive luxury to a mainstream material, providing both lighter weight and superior dampening of vibrations.
 Many models are available in both materials, and I’d always recommend carbon fibre if you can afford it.
 Aluminium legs are cheaper, but tend to be heavier.

 Leg sections – three, four, or five?
 Where three-section legs were once considered de rigueur, four- or five-section models are now standard, giving a shorter folded length that’s more convenient to carry, especially when combined with reverse-folding leg designs.
 Anti-twist leg locks make setting up quicker than ever, while the Arca Swiss dovetail pattern has emerged as the de facto standard for quick-release plates.